Skip to main content

 Before you create a release using the replicated CLI, complete the following prerequisites:

-• Install the replicated CLI.
+• Install the replicated CLI and then log in to authorize the CLI.
 See Installing the replicated CLI.

 • Create a new application using the replicated app create APP_NAME command.
 You only need to do this procedure one time for each application that you want to deploy.
 See app create in Reference.

-• Set the REPLICATED_APP and REPLICATED_API_TOKEN environment variables.
-See Set the Environment Variables in Installing the replicated CLI.
+• Set the REPLICATED_APP environment variable to the slug of the target application.
+See Set Environment Variables in Installing the replicated CLI.

 Example: